Frequently Asked Questions

 Front and back are weighted 55%/45% respectively, with the front given more weight as it's the primary display side.

-Weakest Link Rule: Your final grade cannot exceed your lowest component score.
-This ensures consistency with professional grading standards.
+Weakest Link Rule: Your final grade can't exceed your lowest component score, matching how PSA, BGS, and SGC assign final grades.

 #What centering standards does DCM use?